iotaledger/bee/bee-storage/bee-storage-rocksdb/README.md

 # bee-storage-rocksdb

-A bee-storage implementation for the RocksDB backend.
+A bee-storage implementation for the [rocksdb](https://docs.rs/rocksdb/latest/rocksdb/) backend.